shsyss/easychangedirectory/README.md

 ## Features

 - Can change paths visually
-- The `cd` functionality can also be used as-is.
+- The `cd` functionality can also be used as-is

 ![demo](./assets/demo.gif)